ZbCiok/zjc-examples/quarkus/hibernate/quarkus-hibernate-orm-quickstart/README.md

 # quarkus-hibernate-orm-quickstart

-This is a minimal CRUD service exposing a couple of endpoints over REST.
+This is a minimal CRUD example exposing a couple of endpoints over REST.

 This is using:
  - RESTEasy to expose the REST endpoints